 Making a No-Sew Dog Bow Tie Base

 Creating a no-sew dog bow tie is relatively simple, especially if you are using a ribbon tie attachment like these.
 For more ideas, check out our post on making no-sew DIY dog bows and bow ties.
 We also have no-sew DIY dog bandanas if you’d prefer making a bandana instead.
+Or you can adapt the flag bow tie DIY to make a fully sewn bow tie or bandana.
+We have lots of ideas and instructions in our DIY dog wear archives for both no-sew and sewing projects.

 Making a No-Sew Flag Design on the Bow Tie

-Creating the flag design is a little trickier, but totally doable.
-I’m using ribbon with hemming tape to create the union jack portion of my bow ties.
+Creating the flag design is a little trickier no-sew, but totally doable.
+I’m using ribbon with hemming tape to create the union jack portion of my flag bow ties.
 The satin ribbon has a flag-like sheen.
 I used scraps of fleece to make my stars for the Southern Cross.
-I didn’t have any in my craft stash at the time these were made, but fabric paint would also be a great no-sew option for making the stars.
+I didn’t have any in my craft stash at the time these bow ties were made, but fabric paint would also be a great no-sew option for making the stars.
 Alternatively, you can use fabric markers or fabric paint for the whole design.
 Opaque paints, like the dimensional fabric paints used in our DIY ugly Christmas sweater bandana may give you better colour on the blue flag background than inks and markers.

 Making DIY New Zealand (or Australian) Flag Dog Bow Ties